Purpose & Scope

 Template FAQ

-Common questions about using and generating a infection Control Protocol.
+Common questions about downloading and generating a infection control protocol template.

-A: A infection Control Protocol is a structured document for prevention procedures for [pathogen/setting] with screening and isolation precautions.
+A: A infection control protocol template is a structured document for prevention procedures for [pathogen/setting] with screening and isolation precautions.